kzl5010/cask-rabbit/README.md

 - User authentication, editing and guest account
 - Select a task to outsource
-- Use a calendar and googleAPI Places Autocomplete to specify date and location
+- Use a calendar and Google Places Autocomplete API to specify date and location
 - Browse Task Freelancers for the most appropriate one
 - Specify duration and price of the task
 - Cancel unwanted task requests